yashmanje/SQLproject/README.md

 <H1>Foreign keys</H1>
-foreign keys are constraint  used for linking two tables together

-A FOREIGN KEY is a field (or collection of fields) in one table that refers to the PRIMARY KEY in another table.

- here i have linked customerid from orders table to customer table id primary key and i have also linked productID from orders table to primary key of products tables
+foreign keys are constraint  used for linking two tables together Foreign key is a field (or collection of fields) in one table that refers to the PRIMARY KEY in another table. here i have linked customerid from orders table to customer table id primary key and i have also linked productID from orders table to primary key of products tables

 ````
   alter table orders
   add foreign key (CustomerID) references customer(id)